dockware/dockware/README.md

 If you want to create features for all images and tags, then use the global template.
 Otherwise please add your changes in either the corresponding image or even on a "tag" level.

+## When will it be built and available?
+At the moment rollouts of official existing as well as new images is done on our side.

+Such an open source docker project is indeed new (for us), so we have to figure out a good way for releases and probably changelogs.
+Drop us a line if you have an idea ;)